 Sheila Glennis Haworth CBE

-She was an instrumental co-founder of the Pulmonary Vascular Research Institute (PVRI) in 2006, a role model for all the good that it stands for and its most loyal supporter, declaring her love of the organisation shortly before her death on 23 October 2020.
-The links she forged with the Indian subcontinent on behalf of the PVRI in supporting the development of improved care for patients by establishing clinical and scientific networks is of particular note.
+Glennis was an instrumental co-founder of the Pulmonary Vascular Research Institute (PVRI) in 2006, a role model for all the good that it stands for and its most loyal supporter, declaring her love of this organisation shortly before her death on 23rd October 2020.
+The links she forged with the Indian subcontinent on behalf of the PVRI in supporting the development of improved care for patients via establishing clinical and scientific networks is of particular note.

 Glennis was a natural initial invitee to join a group of like-minded individuals and establish the PVRI in 2006.
 She rapidly demonstrated drive and enthusiasm, tempered by balanced judgement that led to universal respect and a succession of leading roles.
-She became its first Paediatric Task Force leader, setting the tone for undoubtedly one of the jewels in the crown of PVRI.
-She was the natural choice for President in 2014-2016 and during this period helped drive the transition of PVRI from a small academic society to an ambitious global medical charitable organisation, aspiring to become the principal focus group for pulmonary vascular diseases globally.
-She rewrote the governance structure of PVRI, an essential behind the scenes activity, appointed its first external CEO and supported the successful development of Pulmonary Circulation, PVRI’s journal, by establishing its first publishing manager.
-She continued to serve PVRI as a Board Member following her Presidency until her death and her devotion, zeal and all round skills shone in this role.
+She became its first Paediatric Task Force leader setting the tone for undoubtedly one of the jewels in the crown of PVRI.
+She was the natural choice for President in 2014-2016 and during this period helped drive the transition of PVRI from a small academic society to an ambitious global medical charitable organisation aspiring to become the principal focus group for pulmonary vascular diseases globally.
+She rewrote the governance structure of PVRI, an essential behind the scenes activity, appointed its first external CEO and supported the successful development of Pulmonary Circulation, PVRI’s journal, by establishing its first Publishing Manager.
+She continued to serve PVRI as a Trustee following her Presidency until her death and her devotion, zeal and all round skills shone in this role.

 Glennis enjoyed many other interests, including music, theatre and painting.
 She played the piano and painted with watercolours often taking her palette with her when travelling.
 She was devoted to her family and supported her sister in her final years.
 She was the proud owner of two labradors, Petrus and Romanee, and demonstrated her knowledge, great interest and appreciation of fine wines!